-Benefits of a Chapter 7
+Chapter 7 Disadvantages

 What is a Chapter 7 Bankruptcy

-Then, when your income is above the average income for your size family we deduct for reasonable and necessary expenses and if there is no meaningful amount left over to make a Chapter 13 payment you still will qualify for a Chapter 7.
-The means test for a Chapter 7 however is very complicated.
+Then, when your income is above the average income for your size family, we deduct for reasonable and necessary expenses.
+If there is no meaningful amount left over to make a Chapter 13 payment you will qualify for Chapter 7.
+The means test for Chapter 7, however, is very complicated.